 I recognise that when I’m tired I’m a worse husband, a worse father, a worse leader.
 I’m less likely to exercise, less likely to eat well and often have significantly less self-control.
 As a result one of the best ways to grow as a person in all these areas of marriage, family life, work and faith is be more consistent with sleep.

 I have a pretty good alarm clock.
 He’s 9 years old and wakes up early with annoying regularity & consistency.
 I can work back from there to the point I need to sleep.
 So why if the benefits are so clear do I find it so hard?

 Well, there are genuine differences in sleep patterns and there are night owls and morning larks (or as this article suggests bears, lions, wolves and dolphins).
 I am more awake and alert and productive in the evening (it’s 21:20 as I write this and I could keep going for hours).
 But there are other reasons, ones which are far less flattering.

 - I’m selfish.
 Me time, my time and just doing my thing will often be my reason.
 I do love the cool & quiet of the night.
-I like being undisturbed, uninterrupted and left alone but when I that time ends up costing my relationships then I’m being selfish.
+I like being undisturbed, uninterrupted and left alone but when that time ends up costing my relationships then I’m being selfish.

 - I’m lazy.
 Sometimes I work at night because I’ve been lazy in the day.
-Sometimes I’m lazy in the day because I’ve stayed up late at night. that’s a cycle that needs breaking.
+Sometimes I’m lazy in the day because I’ve stayed up late at night.
+That’s a cycle that needs breaking.

 - I’m rebelling.
 Going to bed early reminds me of my parents but not in a good way.
 Dull, boring, people go to bed at 10pm.
 The night is exciting and the day is dull.
 I can’t believe I still think like that,

 - I’m hiding.
 Sin is easier when you think no one is looking.